• Menu

 Outside Coors Field in Downtown Denver, CO.
 Photo: jcsullivan24

 Located in Lower Downtown Denver, Coors Field is home to the Colorado Rockies.
 It’s located only two blocks from Union Station in a neighborhood appropriately called the Ballpark District.
 The stadium opened in 1995 and before that Major League Baseball (MLB) in Denver was played at the former Mile High Stadium (a new Mile High Stadium has been built in a new location).
-The Rockies got their start in 1993, playing two seasons there before getting their own stadium.
+The Rockies got their start in 1993, playing two seasons there before getting their stadium.

-Coors Field can hold just over 50,000 fans for its April to September MLB season.
-It boasts 63 luxury suites and 4,526 club suites, on top of its wide assortment of traditional seating.
-A party deck called Rooftop was built in 2014, adding in standing seats and a lively bar area.
+A party deck called Rooftop was built in 2014, adding standing seats and a lively bar area.
 Although it’s primarily used for baseball, it has been used previously for an array of events.
 One such festivity was a Stadium Series NHL hockey match between the Colorado Avalanche and Detroit Red Wings.

 Dick's Sporting Goods Parks, CO